About the Park

 We invite you to experience this amazing seasonal multi-use coastal park with truly spectacular views!

 The Parkway is now accessible through both west and east entrances!
-The Connector Road to Sussex was completed in the spring of 2020 and officially celebrated on July 7, 2020, with a connection to Alma coming for the 2021 season.
+The Connector Road to Sussex was completed in the spring of 2020 and officially celebrated on July 7, 2020, with a connection to Alma officially opened in June of 2022.